arantespp/arantespp.com/posts/zettelkasten/psychological-trigger.md

 ---
 title: Psychological Trigger
-excerpt: Psycological triggers are stimulus that create a reaction in a brain and/or body without he/she notices.
+excerpt: Psychological triggers are the stimulus that creates a reaction in a brain and/or body without he/she notices.
 date: 2020-06-29
 tags:
   - brain